-Gordon, who turned 65 in December 2021, lives in the village of Low Moresby, near Whitehaven, in West Cumbria.
-He has a strong focus on sustainability and leadership as the Project Management Capability Lead at Sellafield since January 2017.
-The current activities of the former nuclear power generating site on the Cumbrian coast include nuclear fuel reprocessing, nuclear waste storage and nuclear decommissioning.
+Gordon, who turns 68 in December 2024, is now preparing for his PhD.
+Living and working remotely in the Highlands of Scotland, he is the Project Management Capability Lead at Sellafield and has a strong focus on sustainability and leadership.
+The current activities of the former nuclear power generating site include nuclear fuel reprocessing, nuclear waste storage and nuclear decommissioning.

 His current role is remarkable considering Gordon left the Royal Navy in October 1979 with no academic qualifications other than a Higher National Certificate (HNC) in engineering (Plant Maintenance) – ‘an activity I had no desire to follow!’
 Unsure what to do next, it was while working as a volunteer verger at Coventry Cathedral the following summer that his life changed forever.
 This was by meeting an academic formerly at Oxford’s Balliol College, Professor Cecil Todd, who was coaching international undergraduate visitors in English Literature.